Diwali Deal : Flat 20% off + 2 free self-paced courses + $200 Voucher - SCHEDULE CALL

 • Protected: Protected variable is available to all classes in the same package.
 It is also available to all subclasses of the class that owns the protected feature.
 Subclasses that reside in a different package also are provided with access from the class that owns the protected feature.

-Q8).Java interview programming - What is the final class?
+Q8).
+What is the final class?

 Ans:- A final class is a constant value of a final variable.
 Extending A final class is not possible ie., final class may not be subclassed.
 A final method cannot be overridden when its class is inherited.

 Q9).
-Core Java tough interview questions -What is a wrapper class?
+What is a wrapper class?

-Ans:- The classes that “wrap” the primitive data type into an object of that class are called Java wrapper classes.
+Ans:- The classes that “wrap” the primitive data type into an object of that class are called wrapper classes.

 Core Java interview Questions for Experienced

-Here are the Java interview questions and answers for experienced professionals who have gained some experience and are looking to upgrade their career.
+Here are the Core Java interview questions and answers for experienced professionals who have gained some experience and are looking to upgrade their career.

 Q10).
-Java questions and answers - What is an abstract class?
+What is an abstract class?

 Ans:- Abstract serves as a template.
 In order to use an abstract class, it must be extended or subclassed.
 An abstract class may not be instantiated.
 Any class with an abstract method is abstract itself, hence is declared as such.

-Q11).Java interview questions and answers for experienced - Describe synchronization with respect to multithreading.
+Q11).
+Describe synchronization with respect to multithreading.

 Ans:- Synchronization is the method to control the access of multiple threads to shared resources, with respect to multithreading.
 One thread can modify a shared variable when not in synchronization even when another thread is in the process of using or updating the same shared variable.
 This can lead to significant errors, which you shall learn more about as you proceed towards advanced java programming.

 Ans:- The main purpose of garbage collection is to analyze a program, identify and discard the objects that are no longer needed.
 It is helpful as the resources can be reclaimed and reused.
-A Java object is subjected to garbage collection when the object is not reachable to the program in which it is used.
+A Core Java object is subjected to garbage collection when the object is not reachable to the program in which it is used.

 Ans:- The thread can be implemented by using runnable interface Inheriting from the Thread class.
 The use of the Runnable interface is more advantageous because when going for multiple inheritances, the only interface can help.